Barons Court tube station: District line

 There is also a morning service every day from Acton Town (Ealing Broadway on Saturdays) to Edgware Road and a late evening service from Edgware Road to Ealing Broadway on Sundays only.

 Piccadilly line

+On the Piccadilly line, Barons Court station is between Hammersmith to the west and Earl's Court to the east.
 The typical off-peak service in trains per hour (tph) is as follows: